nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the index of the volunteer to be edited, together with the details of the fields to be edited.
 2. FL feedbacks the successful edit of the volunteer and shows the updated volunteer.
+3. User sees that the volunteer is updated in FL.

    Use case ends.